girlscript/winter-of-contributing/C_CPP/Strings and their functions/Reverse_words.md

 # Program to reverse words in a given string in C++

 ## Problem Statement
-Reverse words in a string” states that you are given a string s of size n.
-Print the string in reverse order such that the last word becomes the first, second last becomes the second, and so on.
+Given a string 'str' reverse the string such that the last word becomes first word and so on.

 Example:
 ```